EdgeFirstAI/documentation/docs/datasets/tutorials.md

 </figure>

 !!! note
-    A project has already been created intended for people detection.
+    A project has already been created intended for object detection.
 This step has been covered in [Getting Started](../index.md#initial-steps).

 Once you are in the *Data Snapshots* page, upload the recorded MCAP by clicking *FROM FILE* which opens a new window dialog for selecting the MCAP downloaded in your PC.